Is Lyrica Addictive?

-Because Lyrica isn’t a well-known addictive drug, it doesn’t make it any less valid to seek recovery treatment.
-If you’re having an issue, it’s worth getting help for, and we’re here to help.
+Because Lyrica isn’t a well-known addictive drug, seeking recovery treatment doesn’t make it any less valid.
+If you’re having an issue, it’s worth getting help; we’re here to help.

 Need Treatment for Lyrica Addiction?

 So not only is Lyrica addictive, but it’s also dangerous.
-Getting help for a Lyrica addiction is incredibly important to your safety and wellbeing.
+Getting help for a Lyrica addiction is essential to your safety and well-being.